1134742323/starter-academic-2/content/post/Zihan will show his poster in  The Chinese Mechanics Congress 2021/index.md

 # - Demo
 # - 教程
 ---
+The talk content is entitled ‘{{< hl >}}The constitutive of Bedding plane-embedded augmented virtual internal bonds and its application in the analysis of oil and gas reservoir evolution{{< /hl >}}’.
+You are welcome to download the content attached blow.
+- 👉 {{% staticref "media/Bedding plane-embedded augmented virtual internal bonds for fracture propagation simulation in shale.pdf" "newtab" %}}Download the poster{{% /staticref %}}

 <!-- The talk content is entitled ‘{{< hl >}}The constitutive of virtual internal bond considering time effect and its application in the analysis of oil and gas reservoir evolution{{< /hl >}}’.
 You are welcome to download the content attached blow.
 - 👉 {{% staticref "media/The constitutive of VIB considering time effect.pdf" "newtab" %}}Download the talk content{{% /staticref %}}